jagilber/jagilber.github.io/index.md

 ### [Technet Gallery](https://gallery.technet.microsoft.com/site/search?query=jagilber)

+Contributions to online community and for Microsoft support for some of my more popular scripts.
 Top 1% contributor to technet gallery scripts and wiki.

 ### [CDFMonitor](https://github.com/citrix/CDFMonitor)